 - 1. Select two or three math facts to practice. - Play a round of rock paper scissors.
-The loser decides which fact needs to be answered. - 3.
+The loser picks one of the selected facts and gives the answer. - 3.
 Repeat two or three times throughout a day.

 F6 Colossal Calculator